Share this post

 If you’ve never heard of the veil cap, when you turn over a mushroom and you can see the gills, that means the veil cap is pulled away.

-The veil will tell you the age of a mushroom–a closed veil is a younger mushroom, a pulled away veil exposing the gills means it it an older mushroom.
+The veil will tell you the age of a mushroom–a closed veil is a younger mushroom, an open (pulled away) veil exposing the gills means it it an older mushroom.
 Older mushrooms have a richer flavor profile.

-Your Portobello may come in with what looks like a dirt-ball on the stem, don’t worry about it, they grow in a sterilized growing medium.
+Your Portabella may come in with what looks like a dirt-ball on the stem, don’t worry about it, they grow in a sterilized growing medium.

 It is thought a grower forgot a tray of Cremini and came back to large mushrooms that were fully mature and ready to spore.
-They decided to pick them and taste him anyway, and thankfully they did because we have a wonderful plant-based meat substitute these days.
+They decided to pick them and taste them anyway, and thankfully they did, because we have a wonderful plant-based meat substitute these days.

 Agaricus bisporus: a family portrait

 Shiitakes are a little different in that they have a ton of that umami flavor.
 Sautéed on top of a burger it can’t be beat…but you need to get rid of the stem.
-While you can eat it, it’s just not palatable… they’re pretty tough, almost rubber-like.
+While you can eat the stem, it’s just not palatable…they’re pretty tough, almost rubber-like.

 You can almost see the umami in this photo…but trim off those unpalatable stems, they can be rubbery.